-April is Sexual Assault Awareness Month and Penguin Teen stands with SAAM.
-We’re committed to helping keep the conversation going all month long.
+April is Sexual Assault Awareness Month and we’re committed to helping keep the conversation going all month long.
 We find that books can often help us talk about difficult topics – so here are 7 books to help you start a conversation.

 Blood Water Paint by Joy McCullough

 After painter Artemisia Gentileschi was sexually assaulted, she faced a terrible choice: a life of silence or a life of truth, no matter the cost.
 She chose truth.
 This bold novel in verse is a portrait of an artist as a young woman, filled with the soaring highs of creative inspiration and the devastating setbacks of a system built to break her.

 The Art of Breaking Things by Laura Sibson

 In the tradition of Laurie Halse Anderson and Sara Zarr, one girl embraces the power of her voice: rules are meant to be broken and she won’t stay silent.

 The Fall of Innocence by Jenny Torres Sanchez